SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 It is also possible to create "reversible" migrations with `sqlx migrate add -r <migration_name>` which will create an `up` and `down` migration files and can be reverted with `sqlx migrate revert`.

+# Changing queries and using prepared statements

+Always prefer compile-time query to runtime query, so that errors are caught at compile time.

+* If a compile time (ie. `query_*!`) is changed (even if just spacing is changed (because of underlying hash of query)) it needs to be re-prepared with `scripts/prepare.sh`.
+This generates `sqlx-data.json` in workspace root.
+* With runtime queries you don't have to do anything.

 # Running

 1. Run `scripts/dev.sh` to run the server in development mode.
 You can override the following environment variables: